Warts on the Tongue

 Various HPV infections cause warts on the tongue.
 HPV spreads through skin-to-skin contact, including oral sex and kissing.

-A person with HPV carries it in their saliva and mucus.
-It can then spread to a partner if these fluids come into contact with an open sore or cut in the mouth or genitals.3
+A person with HPV can carry it in saliva and mucus.
+It can then spread to a partner if these fluids come into contact with an open sore or cut in the mouth or genitals.

-HPV can also spread if someone touches a wart of their own or on someone else’s skin, then puts their finger in their mouth.
-The virus causes an excess of a rough, hard protein called keratin to develop in the skin and mucosa.
-The keratin then develops into a tongue wart.
+HPV can also spread if someone touches a wart on their own skin or someone else’s skin, then puts their finger in their mouth.
+The virus causes excess keratin, a rough, hard protein, to build up in the skin and mucosa and form a tongue wart.

 However, not everyone who comes into contact with HPV develops warts.
 Some immune systems are more effective at fighting the HPV virus than others, and many people don’t have any symptoms.
 If you have a weakened immune system, you may be more likely to develop warts on the oral mucosa.